WINNER: Best Overall Application – Grand Prize

 @Omer - Mint.com has been one of my favorite sites from a design perspective.
 I tend to think of it as imitation is the sincerest form of flattery.

 @Andrew - That's a good point.
 Using MPGe would be a way to get to the contribution from your car in the calculator.
 If you want to see the total number of trees, you can also set miles driven to 0 as the energy for your car is reflected in your electricity bill.

 @Ron - Thank you.

-Lisette Stamsnijder • almost 11 years ago
+Lisette Stamsnijder • about 11 years ago

 I am working for a Dutch energy company Essent, part of the European energy company RWE, and this summer we are going to start a pilot; where developers are challenged to build an app for the smart meter, and we will invite 250 customers to test it.

 There will be some nice cash prices for the developers, and ofcourse we have the intention to bring the winning app on the market.